 - Confidentiality and privacy in all matters, including visitor restrictions, on request.

 - Safety and security in an environment that offers dignity, including freedom from neglect or mistreatment.

 - Assessment and management of pain.

-- Prompt response to requests for assistance or expressed concerns or complaints, without being subject to reprisal.
+- Prompt response to concerns, complaints or requests for help, without fear of reprisal.

-As a patient at YNHH, you have a responsibility to:
+As a patient, you have a responsibility to:

-- Ask questions about your care and treatment, particularly if instructions are not clear.
+- Ask questions about your care and treatment, especially if information is not clear.

-- Notify hospital staff if you are unable to keep a scheduled appointment.
+- Tell staff if you cannot keep a scheduled appointment.